ga4gh/vrs/docs/source/terms_and_model.rst

 **Biological Definition**

-Gene generally refers to a region of sequence that has some function.
+Gene generally refers to a region of DNA that has some function.
 Gene is an elusive concept in biology with nuanced meaning that often depends on context, including whether the gene makes a transcripts, whether the transcript encodes a protein, non-functional ancestral